layer6ai-labs/conformal-importance-summarization/README.md

 - extr_abstr_experiment.py: Main method for running abstractive post-processing on top of Conformal Importance Summarization (see above)
 - abstractive_experiment.py: Main method for running pure abstractive summarizartion baseline experiments (see above)

+# Citing

+    @inproceedings{kuwahara2025,
+        title={Document Summarization with Conformal Importance Guarantees},
+        author={Bruce Kuwahara and Chen-Yuan Lin and Xiao Shi Huang and Kin Kwan Leung and Jullian Arta Yapeter and Ilya Stanevich and Felipe Perez and Jesse C. Cresswell}, booktitle={Advances in Neural Information Processing Systems},
+        year={2025},
+    }

+# License
+This data and code is licensed under the MIT License, copyright by Layer 6 AI and Signal 1 AI.